Mersal: Development

 Following the release of Atlee's Theri, with Vijay in the lead, the pair was signed by Sri Thenandal Films for another project together in September 2016.
-Initially, reports were surfaced that Atlee will be directing Mahesh Babu after Theri, and was developing the script for the past seven months which did not happen; Similarly, Vijay too being signed for Sangamithra produced by Thenandal Films, but as the film demanded 250 days of the schedule which he could not afford, he politely declined the offer.
+Initially, reports surfaced that Atlee will be directing Mahesh Babu after Theri, and was developing the script for the past seven months which did not happen; Similarly, Vijay too being signed for Sangamithra produced by Thenandal Films, but as the film demanded 250 days of the schedule which he could not afford, he politely declined the offer.
 It was reported that the film will begin production only after the release of Vijay's Bairavaa.
 In October 2016, Safwan Saleem, the chief executive officer of the production house, confirmed the project; and further announced that writer V. Vijayendra Prasad, who had earlier worked in films like the Baahubali series and Bajrangi Bhaijaan will be a part of the technical team.

 The film featured Vijay playing triple role for the first time in his career, as a doctor, magician and a head of panchayat in the film.
 A report from Deccan Chronicle said that: "The actor’s comic timing will be brought on screen through the magician’s role.
 His portions are intended to evoke laughter and lighten up the mood."
 The report further denied claims that Vijay will play a Sikh in the film.
 Vijay learnt a few magic tricks in preparation for his role as the magician.
 He learnt the magic tricks from three magicians: Gogo Requiem from the Republic of Macedonia, Raman Sharma from Canada, and Dani Belev from Bulgaria.

 Hema Rukmani, CEO of Sri Thenandal Films announced that the film would be the 100th production of the company, instead of Sangamithra; On 21 April 2017, the producers announced that the film would be launched under their newly renamed banner Thenandal Studio Limited and also announcing a release date of October 2017.
-At the first look launch of Sangamithra at the Cannes Film Festival, Hema Rukmani said that "Most people look at Vijay as a ‘mass actor.’
-But, I’ve seen him perform and he's an outstanding actor.
-I’ve noticed a lot of things during shooting.
+At the first look launch of Sangamithra at the Cannes Film Festival, Hema Rukmani said that "Most people look at Vijay as a 'mass actor.'
+But, I've seen him perform.
+He's an outstanding actor".
+She added, "I've noticed a lot of things during shooting.
 His sense of continuity is brilliant.
+He will know even the minutest details like where and how he kept his hand or leg during a particular shot.
 Whether the assistant director remembers or not, he will know.
-I had the great joy of watching him improvise and it is a treat."
+I had the great joy of watching him improvise".
 The production of the film began without announcing a title; on 21 June 2017, the makers announced the title as Mersal and also released the first look poster of the film.